 4. Make sure you know your rights and who to go to if you’re not getting the right support or if you’re being discriminated against.
 I know have friends who have been unfairly discriminated against whilst studying so be aware that you could be subject to similar treatment.

 5. While you’re studying, enjoying student lifestyle, and all the opportunities university life can bring, make sure you take some time to rest.
 Getting a work-life balance is really important, especially if you have a disability because studying with a disability means we have to work much harder than the rest of the able-bodied students.
 That could be getting to and from class, formatting work beforehand to make sure it’s accessible and managing our health and medical needs.

 Somewhere like Ikea is a great place to get things you need before your first term at university.

 6. There are some organisations who are great at supporting or advocating for disabled students.
 MyPlus Students’ Club is brilliant, especially for getting people into work.
 Also, for the spinal cord injured among you, Back Up have an education service where an advocate can come into your school, college or university and advise staff about supporting someone with a SCI and give a talk to your peers if you wish.

 I met some of my closest friends whilst at university.

 I really enjoyed studying after I sustained my spinal cord injury.
 It can be challenging but can also provide you with a lot of opportunities, both career-wise, but also in terms of fun activities to get involved with while you’re at university.
 If you’re intending on going to study – good luck and enjoy it!

-To read more from Sophie please o to Our Adaptive World.
-If you’ve studied with a disability and would like to share your contact Jo at MyPlus Students’ Club on email@example.com and Sophie at Our Adaptive World here.
+To read more from Sophie please go to Our Adaptive World.
+If you’ve studied with a disability and would like to share your experience contact Jo at MyPlus Students’ Club on email@example.com and Sophie at Our Adaptive World here.